 Appeal Process (Financial Aid Probation)Students who experienced extenuating circumstances that attributed to their inability to meet the minimum standards have the option to submit an Appeal of Financial Aid Suspension.
 An extenuating circumstance must be due to situations beyond their control such as serious injury, illness or mental health condition involving the student or their immediate family, or death of an immediate family member.
 The appeal should be submitted to the Office of Financial Aid & Veterans Affairs and must include a description of the situation WITH accompanying documentation as well as a summary of what has changed that will allow them to meet the minimum standards at the next evaluation.
 Note: Students who leave College of Coastal Georgia and are not making Satisfactory Academic Progress will continue to be not making Satisfactory Academic Progress until either they appeal to have their aid reinstated or pay for their classes out of pocket to get back into good standing.

 The Financial Aid Appeals Committee will review the appeal to determine whether the suspension will be lifted.
 Students who have been out of school for at least five years will be required to appeal and annotate on the appeal form if they fall within this category.Written notification of the Committee’s action will be emailed to campus email addresses.
-Students must return a signed copy of their appeal agreement before aid will be disbursed for the next semester.
+Students whose appeal is approved must sign an academic plan before aid will be disbursed for the next semester.

 Students with granted appeals and/or academic plans are placed on Financial Aid Probation.
 Appeals approved will require that the student be in compliance with all standards by the next evaluation (term).
 In some instances, an academic plan designed to ensure compliance with the standards at a specific point in time may be utilized.
 Students will lose eligibility for aid if they violate the terms of the academic plan.

-How to Avoid SAP Problemss:What should I do before I drop a class?
+How to Avoid SAP Problems:What should I do before I drop a class?

 Always speak with your instructor to see if there are any other alternatives to dropping the class.
 You should do everything possible to avoid dropping a class because your financial aid may be affected.